-Following each scenario in each class the Assessor panel managing that class will conduct a short debrief with each participating team.
-The debrief is designed to provide a learning opportunity for the team.
-To that end teams are encouraged to have their manager, or any other support person take notes or video the discussion.
+Following each scenario, the Assessor panel will conduct a short debrief with each participating team.
+The debrief is designed to provide a learning opportunity for all involved.
+To that end teams are encouraged to have their reserve or manager take notes or video the discussion.
 Subject to approval by both the team leader and the Assessor panel leader, observers are welcome in any debrief.
-Assessors will not provide a solution or offer opinion of how they would achieve an outcome.
-This recognises that each incident is unique.
-Teams will only be offered feedback on their chosen strategies.